- Highest Rating

-If you previously used a different solution, which one did you use and why did you switch?The reason that we chose this solution is because it's more effective and it gives us the ability to do the customization that we would like to do.
+Which solution did I use previously and why did I switch?The reason that we chose this solution is because it's more effective and it gives us the ability to do the customization that we would like to do.
 It's also more versatile in the way that we can deploy using this tool, not only on Cloud… more»

 What other advice do I have?I would rate this solution a nine because it's simple, easy to use, more versatile, and most importantly, it can handle the hundred thousand servers at the same time very easily and almost in no time.
 It depends on the enterprise need, but… more»

 What is most valuable?It has been very easy to tie it into our build and deploy automation for production release work, etc. All the Chef pieces more or less run themselves.